Business Technology Roundtable

 IDC polled 700 senior executive-level decision makers in the United States, on their current and future technology and business plans, perceptions, and experiences related to the use of social media or social networking for business purposes and corporate sponsored enterprise social software applications.

 You have read this article business technology / cloud services / collaboration / enterprise social software / social networking with the title .
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/11/ongoing-adoption-of-enterprise-social.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/11/ongoing-adoption-of-enterprise-social.html.
 Thanks!

 Massive Economic Upside for Unified Communications